What is Menu in Hotel

 Every sector of the food and beverage industry, whether operating for commercial or welfare purposes, large or small uses a menu.
-There are many types of menu in hotel industry it depends upon which all managerial and operational activities of the f&b operations depend.
+There are many types of menu in the hotel industry are available, it depends upon all managerial and operational activities of the food and beverage operations.

-These are different types of menu in the hospitality industry:
+These are different types of menus in the hotel industry:

 1. Breakfast Menu

-Breakfast is the first meal of the day served between 7 to 10 a.m.
-It offers all kinds of dishes that are suitable for breakfast.
+Breakfast is the first meal of the day on the hotel menu list, It served between 7-10 a.m.
+And it offers all kinds of dishes that are suitable for breakfast in a Hotel.